 lcon Name Description Chipset driver Ensures the full function of the following drivers.
 Install this driver before installing the other device drivers.
 Video driver Installs the video driver that allows you to select high-resolution displays with richer colors.
 Audio driver Installs the audio driver that allows you to take full advantage of the audio subsystem.
 6 Modem driver Installs the modem driver that allows you to use the modem function of the computer.
 LAN driver Installs the LAN driver that allows you to use the network function of the computer.
-(LOUS) Touchpad driver Installs the touchpad driver that allows you to take full advantage of the touchpad features.
-WLAN driver (option) Installs the WLAN driver that allows you to use the computer's internal Mini-PCI Type-IIIB WLAN card's network function.
+Touchpad driver Installs the touchpad driver that allows you to take full advantage of the touchpad features.
+(1) WLAN driver (option) Installs the WLAN driver that allows you to use the computer's internal Mini-PCI Type-IIIB WLAN card's network function.
 NOTE: The Windows Plug-and-Play capability may automatically detect the new device (Mini-PCI WLAN card) and display the wizard requesting for drivers.
 Click Cancel to bypass the wizard screen(s).
 Adobe Acrobat Reader Installs the Adobe Acrobat Reader program if you do not have it on your computer.
 You need Adobe Acrobat Reader to open the manual files supplied on this driver CD.
-User's Manuals Allows you to select the manual in a particular language to view.
-On Screen Display (OSD) utility Installs the OSD utility that provides a graphic display to indicate the current status of certain operations.
-This OSD utility is an option for you.
-You can decide whether you would like to have this utility installed.
-3 Browse CD Browses the contents of this CD.
+User's Manuals Allows you to select the manual in a particular language to view. @ Browse CD Browses the contents of this CD.